 However, there are some things you can do to help yourself progress faster.
-The best way of all is to learn with a qualified native teacher such as here at MyEnglishTeacher.eu.
-But if you cannot take this option at the moment, then you can try these tips I am about to reveal.
+The best way of all is to learn with a qualified native English teacher such as here at MyEnglishTeacher.eu, but if this option is not suitable for you at the moment, then you can try the tips I am about to reveal.

 1. Forget grammar!

 That’s right.
 This may seem strange to you, but it is very important.

-If you want to pass examinations, then study grammar.
-However, if you want to become fluent in English, then you should try to learn English without thinking about grammar too much.
+If you are preparing for an examination, then you should study grammar.
+However, if you want to become fluent in English conversation, then you should try to learn English without thinking about grammar too much.

 The reason why I say this is that to become fluent, you need to be able to speak without pausing to think of the correct words and sentence construction.

-If you try to translate what you want to say from your own language into English, whilst thinking about all the grammar rules you’re supposed to be using, you’ll most likely become bogged down, hesitant, and fail in your fluency goal.
+If you are constantly trying to translate what you want to say from your own language into English, whilst thinking about all the grammar rules you’re supposed to be using, you’ll most likely become bogged down, hesitant and fail in your fluency goal.

 2. Learn natural phrases or ‘chunks’ you can adapt for any situation!

 What you need to do is to learn and study phrases instead of trying to speak in sentences.

 You may be familiar with a large range of vocabulary, but are probably not able to create fluid conversation (natural flowing speech).
 This could be because you fail to recognise the differences between spoken and written English, one of which is that when speaking, people use phrases instead of sentences.

-The most important thing for you to improve the fluency of your speech, is to learn your English in phrases or “chunks” of language, instead of memorising grammar rules and so on.
+The most important thing for you to improve the fluency of your speech, is to learn English in phrases or “chunks” of language, instead of memorising grammar rules and so on.

 To explain what I mean, think of these “chunks” of language as ready-made phrases you can remember by using them often.